 With such a serious allergy, Cope and her husband lived in fear of accidental exposures and wanted to do something to make their son less allergic.
 They considered moving back to England to take part in peanut OIT research at Cambridge.
 But in clinical trials, to prove that the peanut desensitization is actually working, some participants will only receive placebo treatment.
 Knowing that at the end of two years they might find out Stirling wasn’t actually being desensitized made them reconsider a move.

 Then Cope heard about a study in her hometown of Chicago that was enrolling a small number of children.
 In this study, doctors wanted to see whether giving patients Xolair, an asthma medication taken by injection, before they started the oral immunotherapy would make the treatment more effective.
 With the study close to home, and knowing that everyone got the peanut (some got a placebo instead of Xolair), the Copes signed Stirling up.

 Families who take part in oral immunotherapy and other trials know they are signing up for something with risk.
-After all, if your child isn’t on the placebo, he will be eating his allergen, the very food you’ve been doing everything in your power to avoid, every day.
+After all, if your child isn’t on the placebo, he will be eating his allergen, the very food you’ve been doing everything in your power to avoid, everyday.